codetojoy/WarO_Go/README.md

     - Since this is functional, I have to move on, as I'm more interested in the language than the insufferable module/package system.
 * consider new `players` package for functions on a plurality of players
+* write Console strategy
+* clean up various functions
 * revisit public functions
 * revisit passing pointers, esp. for Player
 * idiomatic `go doc`
-* idiomatic code format (use `go fmt`)
-* use JSON for configuration
-* use interface for strategies
+* idiomatic code format (use `go fmt`) x * use JSON for configuration x * use interface for strategies